-Knowing exactly what you’ll be expected to pay for a good or service is useful.
-It provides certainty for your finances and helps to ensure you only accept offers that fit within your budget.
+Knowing exactly what you’ll be expected to pay for a good or service provides certainty for your finances and helps to stay in budget.

 Fixed-price contracts provide this certainty and predictability, as you know what you’re expected to pay before you enter into a contract.

-But what actually is a ‘fixed-price contract’, and how does it work?
+But what is a ‘fixed-price contract’, and how does it work?
 Let’s find out.

 What is a fixed-price contract?